con-jo-ry/NaSa/readme.md

 There are multiple Tibetan translations of the Nāmasaṅgīti, the two most widely available of which being one produced by bLo gros brtan pa (1276–1342) that is included in recensions of the Kangyur; and another, sometimes ascribed to Rin chen bzang po (958–1055), that is found embedded within commentaries in the bsTan 'gyur, in the rNying ma rgyud 'bum, in indigenous Tibetan commentaries, and in the majority of Tibetan prayer collections.
 Since the latter translation is most commonly used in prayer by contemporary practitioners of Tibetan Buddhism, we use it as the basis for the present translation.
 However, we have not made this translation *from Tibetan*; it is, instead, a translation from Sanskrit.
-We have simply used the ancient translation as the primary means for ascertaining readings and interpretation of the Sanskrit text.
+We have simply used the ancient translation as the primary means for interpreting and ascertaining readings of the Sanskrit text.

 To this we must make a few further qualifications:
-The ancient translation—having many available witnesses but, to our knowledge, no single exemplary witness or edition—itself has a significant number of variants that should be take into consideration.
+The ancient translation—having many available witnesses but, to our knowledge, no single exemplary witness or edition—itself has a significant number of variants that should be taken into consideration.
 We have not been able to critically establish the text of the ancient translation, which would be extremely difficult; instead, we have mostly relied on one witness embedded in Vimalamitra's commentary on the *Nāmasaṅgīti*, a witness in a printing of the rNying ma rgyud 'bum, and a witness found in a modern prayer book.
-On occasion, we have emended of proposed conjectures to the ancient translation based on other factors, such as the Sanskrit text or the Kangyur translation.
+On occasion, we have emended or proposed conjectures to the ancient translation based on other factors, such as the Sanskrit text or the Kangyur translation.

 Second, while the ancient translation does provide some help in unpacking the many compound words found throughout the *Nāmasaṅgīti*, more often than not it gives no explicit guidance.
 Thus, as a secondary authority, we have thoroughly consulted the commentary of Vilāsavajra.